streamich/memfs/src/deno/README.md

-This folder contains implementation of Deno's fs module on top of memfs.
+This module implements Deno's fs module on top of memfs (an in-memory Deno-fs API).
 It implements a Deno files system API on top of `Superblock` class `src/core/Superblock.ts` from `src/core` folder.
 Similar to Node implementation in `src/node/` folder and File System (Access) API implementation in `src/fsa/` folder.